ahy3nz/ommperator/README.md

 # ommperator
+Python interface to operate on OpenMM objects

 Wrapper around OpenMM system, topology, and force objects.
 Mainly used for the force-wrappers (ForceOmmperators) to modify parameters in groups

+Example: modify foyer to return an openmm system and topology prior to converting into a parmed structure
 ```python3
 import mbuild as mb
 import parmed as pmd